AdaCore/libadalang/user_manual/python_api_tutorial.rst

 <http://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/the_gnat_compilation_model.html#file-naming-rules>`_
 and that all source files are in the current directory.

-If the organization of your project is not so simple, you have three options currently in Python:
+If the organization of your project is not so simple, you have two options currently in Python:

 * You can use features from the auto-provider, provided by